Consent for Routine Medical Care

 Parents must be notified in all instances when their child is to receive medical attention, including instances where parental consent is not obtained.
 Efforts to notify the parents of the medical examination or procedure should be documented.

-If a CSW determines that he/she needs to exclude a parent/guardian from the medical examination, even if that medical examination was ordered by the court, the CSW should consult with his/her SCSW for guidance.
+If a CSW determines that they need to exclude a parent/guardian from the medical examination, even if that medical examination was ordered by the court, the CSW should consult with their SCSW for guidance.
 The SCSW will consult with the Warrant Liaison or County Counsel as needed.
 Any decision to exclude a parent/guardian from the examination must be documented by the CSW in the case contact notebook.

 PROCEDURE